 Staying calm while driving keeps you alert and focused on the road.
 You will also be able to think clearly in case anything suddenly happened.
 Avoid driving while you’re angry or upset because a part of your brain is focused on your emotions and not the road.
 If you have to drive while you’re angry, don’t drive fast and leave enough space between you and other cars so you can react wisely when needed.

-The simple actions such as fastening the seat belt, wearing a motorcycle helmet, properly installing child restraints, and keeping an eye on the road can reduce the risk of fatality by 40% to 70%.
+Simple actions such as fastening the seat belt, wearing a motorcycle helmet, properly installing child restraints, regular checkups on windshieldsgilbert.com, and keeping an eye on the road can reduce the risk of fatality by 40% to 70%.
 Following the road safety instructions is essential for every driver, passenger, and pedestrian and it should be every driver’s top priority.
 Even if others drive carelessly without following the road safety rules, if you do, you will be able to avoid them and react wisely when anything happens.